-For every qualified trace, we assign a number of photons N according to the calculated area, and fit it with Eq.
+For every qualified trace, we assign a number of photons N according to the calculated area, and fit it using Eq.
 (4).
-The fit has $2 \times N$ free parameters: detection times t_i and amplitudes A_i , with i = 1...N.
+The fit has 2N free parameters: detection times t_i and amplitudes A_i , with i = 1...N.
 We bound t_i to the range CD (figure 2(c)), and restrict the sum of A_i to be consistent with the thresholds obtained from the area distribution

 The accuracy of the fit depends on the choice of minimization algorithm.
-We used Powell's derivative-free method [19] because the presence of noise tends to corrupt gradient estimation [20].
+We used Powell's derivative-free method 21 because the presence of noise tends to corrupt gradient estimation 22 .